-If you are unsure which information best suits you, please use the Franchised and Validated programme list (pdf 90.63 kb) to find out more information about your course.
-If you aren't studying on any of these programmes please read Students from other Partners (pdf 62kb).
+If you are unsure which information best suits you, please use the franchised and validated programme list to find out more information about your course.
+If you aren't studying on any of these programmes please read students from other partners.

-The Franchise partner student summary (pdf 335kb) and Validated partner student summary (pdf 124kb) are helpful summaries of the information you need to start your journey on a BU at one of our Partner Colleges.
+The franchised partner student summary and validated partner student summary are helpful summaries of the information you need to start your journey on a BU at one of our partner colleges.
 Read below for more information about the support available from BU.

 Services for all partner students

 Information for students on franchised courses